mattfysh/purecloud_api_sdk_javascript/README.md

 Every module uses a ~PureCloudSession~ to make authenticated requests to the PureCloud API.

+**¡Auth Type Restrictions!**

+The **client-credentials** strategy only works when used in node.js.
+This is restricted intentionally because it is impossible for client credentials to be handled securely in a browser application.

+The **implicit** strategy only works when used in a browser.
+This is because a node.js application does not have a browser interface to display the PureCloud login window.

 ~~~js
 // Node.js - Client credentials strategy
 var purecloud = require('purecloud');